Graduate Social Work

 SOW 5712+.
 Substance Abuse and Misuse (3).
 This course is designed to provide fundamental knowledge of the aspects of substance misuse in American society.
 Students examine the etiology and epidemiology of substance misuse, treatment approaches, and major policies and programs relevant to the prevention and treatment of substance abuse through the use of readings, PowerPoint lectures, Websites, and structured discussions.
 Special attention is given to substance use and misuse among specific populations including adolescents, older adults, women, racial and ethnic minorities, gays and lesbians, and persons with disabilities.
 The effect of substance misuse on families, communities, and social systems is examined utilizing a systems approach.

 SOW 5745+.
 Seminar on Loss and Bereavement (3).
-This course is for students who wish to increase their knowledge and understanding of issues around loss, bereavement, dying, and death, and how we can live life to the fullest while addressing these challenges both personally and with our clients.
-The primary focus is on six topics: 1) theories of loss and grief; 2) personal feelings, fears, and expectations of the inevitable; 3) death and dying rituals from a cross-cultural perspective; 4) responses to loss and bereavement throughout the life cycle; 5) understanding different bereavement situations, such as suicide, SIDS, etc.; and 6) assessment and intervention strategies with individuals, families, and groups.
+This advanced clinical social work course is designed for students who wish to increase their knowledge, understanding, and therapeutic skills related to the issues around loss across the lifespan, bereavement, dying, and death, and how we can live life to the fullest while addressing these challenges both personally and with our clients.

 SOW 5785.
 International Social Work and Social Welfare (3).
 The course prepares students for international social-work practice and for transnational work with immigrants, refugees, international migrants, etc. It introduces international perspectives in the social-work field and offers varied examples of social-work practice in the U.S., Western and Central European and Caribbean nations.
 The course examines the impact of the global interdependence on social-work practice and policy and helps students learn to critically analyze varied practice approaches utilized in dealing with international welfare issues.